 (f)] (g) The basis of eligible property for depreciation or accelerated cost recovery system purposes for state income taxes shall be reduced by the amount of credit allowed and claimed under this chapter.

 (g)] (h) The tax credit allowed under this chapter shall be claimed against any or all net income tax liability, general excise tax, transient accommodations tax, or public service company tax for the taxable years over which the credit is claimed."

 SECTION 3.
 Section 235D-5, Hawaii Revised Statutes, is amended to read as follows:

 §235D-5[ ]] Limitation period. (a) The tax credit allowed under this chapter for qualified general facilities at qualified resort facilities shall be available for qualified improvement costs incurred during taxable years beginning after December 31, 1998, and before January 1, 2006.

 (b) The tax credit allowed under this chapter for qualified health facilities shall be available for qualified improvement costs incurred during taxable years beginning after December 31, 2002, and before January 1, 2011."

 SECTION 4.
 Statutory material to be repealed is bracketed and stricken.
 New statutory material is underscored.

 SECTION 5.
-This Act, upon its approval, shall apply to taxable years beginning after December 31, 2001.
+This Act, on approval, shall apply to taxable years beginning after December 31, 2002.